xenit-eu/bard/README.md

 ### Interfaces

-JavaPoet has no trouble with interfaces.
+Bard has no trouble with interfaces.
 Note that interface methods must always be `PUBLIC ABSTRACT` and interface fields must always be `PUBLIC STATIC FINAL`.
 These modifiers are necessary when defining the interface: